katcipis/sophia/essays/learning-go.md

 * static analysis

-Since go even provide libraries to help you parse Go code there is a lot of cool third party static analysis tools (more on that later).
+Since go even provide libraries to help you parse Go code there is a lot of cool third party static analysis tools.

 In my opinion Go hits a very nice spot of having batteries included but not too much batteries :-), and the batteries are really small, and cool, and gives you control and the choices on how to use them instead of trying to force you to work on the way they want.

 ### Static Typing with Interfaces

 I just got fascinated on how Interfaces are implemented on Go.
-The idea of not requiring an object to directly know and import/extend an interface to implement is the glory of dependency inversion.
+The idea of not requiring an object to directly know and import/extend an interface to implement is the glory of dependency inversion to me.

 This is not new, since it is what dynamic languages are doing for a long time, which is duck typing.
 Go has duck typing with static validation of